DiamondLightSource/tickit/docs/user/explanations/system-simulation-adapters.rst

             return str(self._wiring).encode("utf-8")

-To use this adapter we would need to put it in an adapter container with ``TcpIo`` and assign it as an argument in the SystemSimulationComponent.
+To use this adapter we would need to put it in an adapter container with ``TcpIo`` and assign it as an argument in the SystemComponent.

 .. code-block:: python